trevino200/Mastering-Kubernetes/Provisioning-POD-Network.md

 # Provisioning the Pod Network

 Kubernetes use a CNI or Container Network Interface to deploy a network overlay between all the nodes.
-There are many CNI flavors like flannel, Calico and Weave.
+There are many CNI flavors like flannel, Calico and WeaveNet.
 For this lab, we will use the weave CNI - [weave](https://www.weave.works/docs/net/latest/kubernetes/kube-addon/) as our networking option.

 ### Install CNI plugins